 As your estate plan grows and expands, you will incorporate a variety of estate planning tools and strategies into that plan.
 One of the most common of those is a trust.
 If you do decide to add a trust to your estate plan, you will need to appoint a Trustee for that trust.
-The Trust and Estate attorneys at O’Reilly Law discuss appointing yourself as the Trustee of the trust you establish.
+The Trust and Estate attorney at O’Reilly Law Firm PLLC discuss appointing yourself as the Trustee of the trust you establish.

 A trust is a fiduciary arrangement that allows a third party, referred to as a Trustee, to hold assets on behalf of a beneficiary or beneficiaries.
 Trusts can be arranged in many ways and can specify exactly how and when the assets pass to the beneficiaries.
 All trusts can be broadly divided into two categories – testamentary or living (inter vivos) trusts.
 Testamentary trusts are typically activated by a provision in the Settlor’s Last Will and Testament and, therefore, do not become active during the lifetime of the Settlor.
 Conversely, a living trust activates during the Settlor’s lifetime.
 Living trusts can be further sub-divided into revocable and irrevocable living trusts.

 Why It Matters If the Trust Is Revocable or Irrevocable